Matt Vierling Player Props: Tigers vs. Orioles

-The Detroit Tigers and Matt Vierling, who went 0-for-1 last time in action, take on Grayson Rodriguez and the Baltimore Orioles at Oriole Park at Camden Yards, Sunday at 1:35 PM ET.
+After hitting .281 with three doubles, a walk and an RBI in his past 10 games, Matt Vierling and the Detroit Tigers face the Baltimore Orioles (who will hand the ball to Kyle Gibson) at 6:40 PM ET on Thursday.

-In his last game he had a hitless showing (0-for-1) against the Orioles.
+In his most recent game he had a one-hit showing (1-for-3) against the Brewers.

 Matt Vierling Game Info & Props vs. the Orioles